saphanaacademy/Spatial/ESRI_S4HANA/exercises/sacAnalytics.md

 In the next steps you will set up a connection between your SAP HANA database and the SAP Analytics Cloud.
 Afterwards you will work in SAC to create analytics based on live data from that connection.

+Note that this workshop will not spend much time on modeling and building analytics in SAC.
+There is a lot of information on this already.
+If you want a lot of in depth information on these topics, please see the online help for [SAP Analytics Cloud starting with data models.](https://www.sapanalytics.cloud/guided_playlists/data-models/)

 <img src="../images/XXXXXX.jpg">

 ## Prerequisites